ebi-pf-team/interproscan6/README.md

 mv interproscan-data-102.0 data
 ```

-2. **Build the Docker image.** (This includes the idrpred tool for MobiDB predictions).
-Run this command from the root of this repository.
+2. **Build the Docker image.** Run this command from the root of this repository.

 ```bash
 docker build -t interproscan6 .